 Also known as green construction or sustainable building, this eco-friendly approach to building design and construction addresses the needs of the present without compromising the future.
 This means considering things like:

-More than that, truly sustainable building materials consider the entire supply chain including the resources required, manufacturing, transportation and the ways used in the construction (and potential eventual demolition) of your home.
+More than that, truly green building materials consider the entire supply chain including the resources required, manufacturing, transportation and the ways used in the construction (and potential eventual demolition) of your home.

-Put simply, a sustainable material is one that does not impact negatively on non-renewable resources, the natural environment or human health.
+Put simply, a sustainable material is one that does not negatively impact our non-renewable resources, the natural environment or our health.

-But the task of choosing eco building materials can be overwhelming.
-The easiest way to spot the sustainable solutions?
+But the task of choosing eco-building materials can be overwhelming.
+The easiest way to spot sustainable solutions?
 Checking the environmental certifications and credentials.
 Look for the following:

 Whilst rammed earth and straw bales are well-know sustainable building materials, there have been significant developments in the industry resulting in a wide range of eco-friendly materials and fittings choices on offer.
 So you won't have to compromise on your aesthetic to build your dream home in sustainable style.